limodou/uliweb/README.rst

 * Form processing module.
 Developers can use it to create HTML code, validate submitted data and convert submitted data to Python data types.
 * I18n processing including template support, language lazy process.
 * Uliorm, which is an ORM module, was built on top of SqlAlchemy.
-I also referenced from GAE datastore module.
 * Framework runtime process.
 * Plugin mechanism, styled after the one used in the UliPad project.